Education in Japan: Higher and tertiary education

-The overwhelming majority of college students attend full-time day programs.
+Most university and college students attend full-time day programs.
 In 1990 the most popular courses, enrolling almost 40 percent of all undergraduate students, were in the social sciences, including business, law, and accounting.
-Other popular subjects were engineering (19 percent), the humanities (15 percent), and education (7 percent).
+Other popular fields were engineering (19 percent), the humanities (15 percent), and education (7 percent).

 The average costs (tuition, fees, and living expenses) for a year of higher education in 1986 were ¥1.4 million.
-To help defray expenses, students frequently work part-time or borrow money through the government-supported Japan Scholarship Association.
-Assistance is also offered by local governments, non-profit corporations, and other institutions.
+Some students work part-time or take out loans through the government-supported Japan Scholarship Association, local governments, non-profit corporations, and other institutions.

-The quality of universities and higher education in Japan is internationally recognized.
-There are 50 Japanese universities listed on the 2022 THES - QS World University Rankings, with the University of Tokyo ranked 23rd and Kyoto University ranked at 36th.
-In 2022, the QS Asia University Rankings Top 20 included four Japanese universities, with the highest ranking, the University of Tokyo, in 6th position.

-The 2022 QS Asia University Rankings Top 40 included the University of Tokyo at the 6th position, Kyoto University at 9th, Tokyo Institute of Technology at 16th, and Osaka University at 18th.

-Compulsory school subjects
+School subjects at the secondary level

 The following is the set of compulsory subjects currently taught in the Japanese education system from the primary to secondary levels: